The major consists of a minimum of 10 full courses (or the equivalent) and the curricular pathway requirement.

 Summary of Requirements

-A maximum of one full course of combined private reading (ENVS 995) and independent research or honors (ENVS 501-4 Full) can be counted towards the ES major.
-The faculty sponsor, in consultation with the ES program director, will determine whether a given private reading may count as credit towards NS or SS/HU electives.
+- A maximum of one full course of combined private reading (ENVS 995H or ENVS 995F ) and independent research or honors (ENVS 501F , ENVS 502F , ENVS 503F , ENVS 504F ) can be counted towards the major.
+The faculty sponsor, in consultation with the program director, will determine whether a given private reading may count as credit towards an elective category.

 Transfer of Credit

-At least five full courses completed for the ES major must be taken at Oberlin; no more than three study away or transfer courses will count towards the ES major.
-Students planning to study away for more than a single semester must get approval from their advisor and the Program chair.
+At least five full courses completed for the ENVS major must be taken at Oberlin; no more than three study away or transfer courses will count towards the ENVS major.
+Students planning to study away for more than a single semester must get approval from their advisor and the program chair.

 Environmental Studies Course Lists